 Traditional Bolognese Sauce in Half The Time

-Italians are making all of their national dishes, including Pizza Napoletana and Steak alla Fiorentina, “official” and Bolognese Sauce is no exception.
+First the grapes, now Italians are trademarking all of their national dishes using DOC (Dominazione d’Origine Controllata).
+You can find Pizza Napoletana doc and Steak alla Fiorentina doc “official” and Bolognese Sauce is no exception.
 The traditional recipe for Bolognese sauce was deposited by Accademia Italiana della Cucina into the annals of Blogna’s Chameber of Commerce, in 1982.
 The instructions are very clear that once all of the ingredients are cut, browned, and evaporated their recipe needs an additional two hours to simmer – a minimum of three hours total.

 With a pressure cooker you can cut the simmering part of this recipe from two hours to less than 30 minutes!
 The result is a tender, chunky, incredibly flavorful (and official) Bolognese sauce in half the time!
 The trick to keeping this sauce thick in the pressure cooker, is to add a cup of water (the only addition to the original recipe) in the middle of the cooking time.

 Serve with egg tagliatelle, fettucine, or some other rich, robust pasta that can hold up to the meatiness and flavor of this sauce.

 - 11 oz.
 (300g) Beef, ground

 - 4 oz.
 (100g) Pancetta, or unsmoked bacon, cubed

 - ½ cup (125ml) Red Wine, Sangiovese or other dry Red Wine